 - Low-end dentures may cost as little as $300, but the difference between low-end dentures and mid-range dentures may be great in terms of comfort, longevity, and appearance.
 For those seeking a temporary solution to missing teeth, however, low-end dentures may be a cost effective choice.

 If you are considering dentures as a solution to missing teeth, the first step is to consult your dentist to determine the type of dentures you need and how much they will cost.
 Next, you may wish to ask your dentist what financing options he or she offers.
-In addition to offering financing plans specific to his or her office, your dentist may be affiliated with CareCredit®.
-CareCredit® operates much like a credit card.
-Once your application is approved, you may receive a credit line up to $25,000 to help pay for the cost of your dental treatment.
-A CareCredit® card offers you the freedom to select the type of dentures that suit your individual needs, and you don't have to feel restricted by what your insurance plan does and does not cover.
-Visit the CareCredit® website or your dentist's office to learn more about CareCredit® or to fill out an application.
+In addition to offering financing plans specific to his or her office, your dentist may be affiliated with Compassionate Finance®.
+Compassionate Finance® operates much like a credit card.
+Once your application is approved, you may receive a credit line to help pay for the cost of your dental treatment.
+A Compassionate Finance® card offers you the freedom to select the type of dentures that suit your individual needs, and you don't have to feel restricted by what your insurance plan does and does not cover.
+Visit the Compassionate Finance® form or your dentist's office to learn more about Compassionate Finance® or to fill out an application.

 The benefits of dentures include increased function and an improved appearance.
 Additionally, because dentures are removable, many patients find that they are easier to clean than natural teeth and other dental appliances.

 - Cosmetic Benefits: The cosmetic benefits of dentures are obvious.
 They fill in gaps left by missing teeth so patients feel more confident about their appearance.
 Dentures can replace missing teeth or teeth that were in poor condition, prevent further shifting of remaining teeth, support facial structure and integrity, and increase patients' self confidence.